gomorpheus/morpheus-docs/_build/html/_sources/administration/policies.rst.txt

 Overview
 --------

-Policies add governance, ease of use, cost-savings, and auditing features to {morpheus}.
+Policies add governance, ease of use, cost-savings, and auditing features to |morpheus| .
 Policies can be created in the Policies tabs in Groups and Clouds.
 Policy generation is a role permission.

 Policies apply towards any instance provisioned into a group or cloud with active policies.
 Cloud policies will override matching or conflicting group policies during provisioning.